The Complexity of Drawing Graphs on Few Lines and Few Planes: Rational (Non-) Realizability of -Optimal Drawings

+\subparagraph*{Overall time estimation.} As we have seen, the set~$\mathcal{F}$ (containing~$G_S$ for every admissible set~$S$) can be enumerated in time~$5^{O(k^2)}$ time after a preprocessing step requiring~$O(k^2+n+m)$ time.
+We have also seen that the set of all slightly subdivided augmented arrangement graphs of all families of~$k$ non-isolated lines in $\reals^d$ can be enumerated in~$k^{O(k^2)}$ time.
+Thus, in time~$k^{O(k^2)}+O(n+m)$, we can generate the set that, for every admissible set~$S$, every family~$\mathcal{L}$ of $k$ non-isolated lines in $\reals^d$, and every subset~$E$ of non-pendant edges of~$A_\mathcal{L}$, contains the pair~$(G_S,B_{\mathcal{L},E})$.
+As discussed above, in time~$k^{O(k^2)}$ we can check whether there is an isomorphism from~$G_S$ to a subgraph of $B_{\mathcal{L},E}$, and, if it exists, we can further extend it in time~$O(n+m)$ to an isomorphism from~$G$ to a subdivision of that subgraph.
+This results in an overall running time of $k^{O(k^2)} + O(n+m)$. \end{proof}

-\section{Rational (Non)Realizability of $\rho^1_2$-Optimal Drawings}
+\section{Rational (Non-) Realizability of $\rho^1_2$-Optimal Drawings}

-We now show that there are graphs whose every $\rho^1_2$-optimal drawing requires irrational coordinates and therefore do not fit in any integer grid.
+In this section, we show that there are graphs all of whose $\rho^1_2$-optimal drawings require a vertex to be mapped to a point with an irrational coordinate; therefore such a drawing does not fit on any integer grid.

-An \emph{collinearity configuration} is a set $V$ of \emph{abstract points} along with a family of 3-element subsets of $V$ called \emph{collinear triples}.
-A \emph{realization} of the collinearity configuration is an injective mapping $\alpha\function V{\reals^2}$ such that any three abstract points $a$, $b$, and $c$ form a collinear triple if and only if the points $\alpha(a)$, $\alpha(b)$, and $\alpha(c)$ are collinear.
-The \emph{Perles configuration} is the collinearity configuration of 9 points whose realization is shown in Fig.~\ref{fig:perles}.
-It is known that every realization of the Perles configuration contains a point with an irrational coordinate.
+A \emph{collinearity configuration} is a set $V$ of \emph{abstract points} along with a family of 3-element subsets of $V$ called \emph{collinear triples}.
+A \emph{realization} of the collinearity configuration is an injective mapping~$\alpha\function V{\reals^2}$ such that any three abstract points $a$, $b$, and $c$ form a collinear triple if and only if the points $\alpha(a)$, $\alpha(b)$, and $\alpha(c)$ are collinear.
+The \emph{Perles configuration} is a collinearity configuration of 9 points whose realization is shown in Fig.~\ref{fig:perles}.
+It is known that every realization of the Perles configuration contains a point with an irrational coordinate~\cite[page 23]{Berger2010}.

-\begin{theorem} There exists a graph~$G$ such that every drawing~$\Gamma$ realizing~$\rho^1_2(G)$ contains at least one vertex with an irrational coordinate. \end{theorem}
+\begin{theorem} There exists a graph~$G$ such that every drawing~$\Gamma$ realizing~$\rho^1_2(G)$ contains a vertex with an irrational coordinate. \end{theorem}

 \begin{proof} Consider the graph~$G$ whose drawing is shown in Fig.~\ref{fig:g-unb}.
-Let $r=\rho^1_2(G)$ and note that $r\le 10$ as the drawing of $G$ occupies $10$ lines.
+Let $r=\rho^1_2(G)$ and note that $r\le 10$ as the drawing of $G$ in Fig.~\ref{fig:g-unb} occupies $10$ lines.

-Let~$\Gamma$ be a drawing of~$G$ realizing~$\rho^1_2(G)$.
-By detailed analysis below we will show that~$\Gamma$ has the same configuration as in Fig.~\ref{fig:g-unb}, that is, any $3$ vertices are collinear in~$\Gamma$ if and only if they are collinear in Fig.~\ref{fig:g-unb}.
+Let~$\Gamma$ be a drawing of~$G$ realizing~$r$.
+By the detailed analysis below we will show that~$\Gamma$ has the same configuration as the drawing in Fig.~\ref{fig:g-unb}, that is, any three vertices are collinear in~$\Gamma$ if and only if they are collinear in Fig.~\ref{fig:g-unb}.
 Since Fig.~\ref{fig:g-unb} contains a realization of the Perles configuration, $\Gamma$ must contain at least one vertex with an irrational coordinate.